Why should you offer an estate-planning guide just for women? Because on average, women live five to seven years longer than men.

 In the last half-century, women have gained a more prominent leadership role in society.
 They head up households, serve in high-profile government roles; and lead Fortune-500 companies.

 But their approach to estate planning has not yet caught up with these important gains in other areas of life.
-Women hold a large percentage of the world’s wealth, but are slower to address the crucial decisions affecting their own estates and, by extension, their families.
-At stake are the welfare of those they love, the communities they have been a part of, and the causes they care about.
+Women hold a large percentage of the world’s wealth.
+But they are slower to address the crucial decisions affecting their own estates and, by extension, their families.
+At stake is their loved ones’ welfare, the communities they are part of, and the causes they care about.

-I have a colleague who recounted two stories from her immediate family that address this question.
+I have a colleague who recounted two family stories that show the importance of estate planning for women.

 “My older sister and her husband, both in their seventies, casually revealed to me one evening that they had no will or estate plan in place and felt no urgency to get one,” she said.
-[Ed., here’s a list of famous people who died without a will.]
+[Here’s a list of famous people who died without a will.]

-“With some difficulty, I explained what would happen if they died intestate (without a will), but they may as well have had cotton in their ears.
-Shortly thereafter, my sister’s husband had an urgent medical issue, and my sister was faced with the possibility of making some pretty major financial and end-of-life decisions on her own.
+“With some difficulty, I explained what would happen if they died intestate (without a will).
+But they may as well have had cotton in their ears.
+Shortly thereafter, my sister’s husband had an urgent medical issue.
+My sister was faced with the possibility of making some pretty major financial and end-of-life decisions on her own.

 “Thankfully, her husband recovered, and my sister realized how quickly life circumstances can change and how important it is to do your planning before a crisis hits.